cgtian/cgtian.github.io/favorites.md

 The Wire
 Person of Interest
 Firefly
-House
 Parks and Recreation
 Community
 True Detective
 Game of Thrones
+Westworld
+Glee
 Arrested Development
-Glee
 Silicon Valley
 Rick and Morty
+House
+Daredevil
 The Good Place
-Daredevil
 Younger